4darsh-Dev/CogniGaurd/README.md

 ## Documentation 📖

-Detailed documentation on usage, contribution guidelines, and API integration can be found in the [Coming Soon](link-to-wiki).
+Detailed documentation on usage, contribution guidelines, and API integration can be found in the [Documentation Link](https://github.com/4darsh-Dev/CogniGaurd/wiki).

 ## Authors 🧑‍💻